World-Class Air Service

 The Mayagüez seaport is expected to become an important cruise ship and tourism hub on the island as more than 1 million passengers visit the island on cruise ships every year.
 The seaports located in the East (Fajardo, Vieques and Culebra) are mainly for tourists and passengers moving from the main island to Vieques, Culebra and other Caribbean islands.

-Connected to the World
+Well-Connected to the World

 Puerto Rico has a state-of-the-art telecommunications infrastructure to make sure businesses and residents' alike stay well-connected to the world.
 Key attributes include: